robclu/hpstr-jekyll-theme/about/index.md

 Cambridge.
-My work involves looking at how to optimally make use of computational hardware to accelerate solving multi-physics problems, and how such techniques can be incorporated into software libraries with clear interfaces, allowing anyone to gain the benefits.
+My work involves looking at how to optimally make use of computational hardware to accelerate solving multi-physics problems, and how such techniques can be incorporated into software libraries with clear interfaces, allowing anyone to reap the benefits.

-I try to work personal projects to explore new areas, and I try to document and maintain them well so that others can learn from them.
+I try to work personal projects to explore new areas, when I have some extra tome, and I try to document and maintain them well so that others can learn from them.
 If any of the projects interest you, send me an email and I'd be happy to work with you to take the project further.
-Here is a list of some of them:
+Here is a list of some of
+them:

 ## Projects